Locality in Residuated-Lattice Structures: Hanf Locality

 The application of isomorphism types to spheres is enough to state Hanf locality. \begin{thmC}[\cite{Libkin04:Elementsfinmod}] \emph{Hanf Locality (Classical)} Let $M,N$ be finite (classical) $\CP$-models and $k\in\omega$.
-Letting $\langle r_j\rangle_{j\leq k}$ be recursively defined by $r_0=0$ $r_{j+1}=3r_j+1$.
-Let $e$ be the maximum size of the $r_k$-spheres in $M$ and $N$ and suppose that for each $r\leq r_k$ and sphere type $\iota$ either $i.$ or $ii.$ holds:\begin{enumerate}[label=\roman*.] \item $M$ and $N$ have the same number of elements that $r$-realise $\iota$. \item Both $M$ and $N$ have more than $k\cdot e$ elements that $r$-realise $\iota$. \end{enumerate} Then $M\equiv_k N$. \end{thmC} This theorem fails in all relevant residuated lattices beyond the Boolean one. \begin{exa} Let $\CP$ be the language of weighted graphs, i.e. consist of a single binary relation symbol $E$.
-Let $A$ be any well-connected residuated lattice with at least $3$ elements.
-Let $a,b\in A\setminus\{1\}$ be distinct.
+Let $\langle r_j\rangle_{j\leq k}$ be recursively defined by $r_0=0$, $r_{j+1}=3r_j+1$.
+Let $e$ be the maximum size of the $r_k$-spheres in $M$ and $N$ and suppose that for each $r\leq r_k$ and sphere type $\iota$ either $i.$ or $ii.$ holds:\begin{enumerate}[label=\roman*.] \item $M$ and $N$ have the same number of elements that $r$-realise $\iota$. \item Both $M$ and $N$ have more than $k\cdot e$ elements that $r$-realise $\iota$. \end{enumerate} Then $M\equiv_k N$. \end{thmC} This theorem fails in any residuated lattices with 2 distinct elements not above the unit element, including all the standard algebras discussed in examples \ref{exa:wellconnectboundresi} and \ref{exa:resichaincoatom}. \begin{exa} Let $\CP$ be the language of weighted graphs, i.e. consist of a single binary relation symbol $E$.
+Let $A$ be any well-connected residuated lattice such that $\exists a,b\in A:a,b\not\geq 1$ and $a\not=b$.
 We define the models $M$ and $N$ with the same two element domain $\{s,t\}$ with interpretation of $E$:

 Consider the sentence $\phi:=\forall x\forall y(xEy\und yEx)$.
-One can easily verify that $||\phi||^M=1$ and $||\phi||^N=(a\und b)\land (b\und a)<1$ (this is because $a\not= b$ and $x\und y=1$ iff $x\leq y$ by the residuation property).
+One can easily verify that $||\phi||^M=1$ and $||\phi||^N=(a\und b)\land (b\und a)<1$ (this is because $a\not= b$ and $x\und y\geq 1$ iff $x\leq y$ by the residuation property).
 Therefore $M\not\equiv_2 N$.

 By contrast $M$ and $N$ satisfy the assumption in the Hanf theorem.
 For $r\in\omega$ let $B_M(r,s)$ be the $r$-sphere of $s$ in $M$ and $B_N(r,s)$ be the $r$-sphere of $s$ in $N$, similarly for $t$.
-Now, $B_M(r,s)=\{s\}B_N(r,s)$ and $B_M(r,t)=\{t\}=B_N(r,t)$, and moreover the induced strong substructures are isomorphic given that $E^M$ and $E^N$ agree on $(s,s)$ and $(t,t)$.
-This means the $r$-sphere types of $s$ in $M$ and $N$ and $t$ in $M$ and $N$ are the same, and so for any sphere type $\iota$ $M$ and $N$ have the same number of elements that $r$-realise $\iota$. \end{exa}
+Now, $B_M(r,s)=\{s\}=B_N(r,s)$ and $B_M(r,t)=\{t\}=B_N(r,t)$, and moreover the induced strong substructures are isomorphic given that $E^M$ and $E^N$ agree on $(s,s)$ and $(t,t)$.
+This means the $r$-sphere types of $s$ in $M$ and $N$ and $t$ in $M$ and $N$ are the same, and so for any sphere type $\iota\ M$ and $N$ have the same number of elements that $r$-realise $\iota$. \end{exa}